arstev/tower-of-hanoi/README.md

 You can run it in https://dotnetfiddle.net/.
 1. Menu -> NEW
 2. Select Language -> C#
-3. Paste this code & RUN
+3. Copy and Paste this code below
+4 Go back to https://dotnetfiddle.net and Select Menu -> Run

+>
 using System;
 public class Program
 {